camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 Physical ADC sources use one continuous high-rate acquisition task.
 Its source-specific scheduler targets are 5 ms for the built-in ESP32 ADC and 15 ms for ADS1115.
-Each loop acquires voltage and current together for every configured logical channel, calibrates those observations, and adds them to the production reducer.
+Each loop acquires voltage and current together for every configured physical channel, calibrates those observations, and adds them to the production reducer.
 The reducer publishes one `Reading` per channel every 500 ms; normal power, duty, energy, and history consumers continue to use that stream.
 ADS1115's nominal conversion rate applies to individual conversions,